Chula Vista (Missouri)

 Chula Vista is a summit in Taney County in the U.S. state of Missouri.
 The summit has an elevation of 1302 ft.
-The summit lies along Missouri Route 248 at the intersection with Buchannan Road and is approximately four miles north of Branson.
+The summit lies along Missouri Route 248 at the intersection with Buchanan Road and is approximately four miles north of Branson.

 Chula Vista was named after Chula Vista, California, by a settler who had visited the city.
 The name is Spanish for "pretty view".